 HOW TO CARE FOR THE BULBS

-Keep the soil moist, but not wet for the entire chilling period.
-And keep the bulbs in the dark or they may start growing before they're fully chilled.
+During the chilling period, the soil in the pots should be barely moist.
+The pots must be kept in complete darkness or the bulbs will start growing before they're fully chilled.
 The temperature needs to maintained at 35 to 45°F throughout the entire chilling period.
 Recommended minimum chilling times are as follows (extra chilling time is fine):

 To learn about planting spring-blooming bulbs in containers for outdoor display, read: How to Grow Spring Bulbs in Containers